-Apple’s pushed out 12 new versions of iOS 11 since the release of iOS 11.0 back in September. iOS 11.0.1, iOS 11.0.2, iOS 11.0.3, iOS 11.1.1, iOS 11.1.2, iOS 11.2.1, iOS 11.2.2, iOS 11.2.5, and iOS 11.2.6 were maintenance releases that patched up issues on the iPad and iPhone.
-The company’s iOS 11.1 and iOS 11.2 updates were much bigger.
+Apple’s pushed out 13 new versions of iOS 11 since the release of iOS 11.0 back in September. iOS 11.0.1, iOS 11.0.2, iOS 11.0.3, iOS 11.1.1, iOS 11.1.2, iOS 11.2.1, iOS 11.2.2, iOS 11.2.5, and iOS 11.2.6 were maintenance releases that patched up issues on the iPad and iPhone.
+The company’s iOS 11.1, iOS 11.2, and iOS 11.3 software updates were much bigger.

 iPad users are complaining about poor performance, connectivity issues, problems apps and services, installation problems, and many other annoying problems. iOS software problems can popup at anytime so you’ll want to be prepared.
 This guide will help you do that.

-Our iPad iOS 11.3 walkthrough will take you through current problems and provide you with some potential fixes for those issues.
+Our iPad iOS 11.3.1 walkthrough will take you through current problems and provide you with some potential fixes for those issues.

-It’ll also take you through the iOS 11 downgrade, our iOS 11.3 impressions, and some information about the next iOS 11 update for iPad Pro, iPad Air, iPad mini, and iPad.
-Let’s start off with some quick iOS 11.3 impressions.
+It’ll also take you through the iOS 11 downgrade, our iOS 11.3.1 impressions, and some information about the next iOS 11 update for iPad Pro, iPad Air, iPad mini, and iPad.
+Let’s start off with some quick iOS 11.3.1 impressions.

-iPad iOS 11.3 Impressions
+iPad iOS 11.3.1 Impressions

-We've been using the iOS 11.3 update on three versions of the iPad: The iPad Air 2, the iPad Air, and the iPad mini 2.
+We've been using the iOS 11.3.1 update on three versions of the iPad: The iPad Air 2, the iPad Air, and the iPad mini 2.
 The iPad mini 2 is the oldest iPad capable of running iOS 11.

-iOS 11.3 is a sizable download for all three devices and it should take a few minutes to download onto your tablet.
-The iOS 11.3 installation process will take a little bit longer.
-It took about seven minutes on the iPad Air 2 and the original iPad Air.
-It took nine minutes on the iPad mini 2.
+iOS 11.3.1 is a tiny download for all three devices and it should take just a few seconds to download the software onto your tablet.
+The iOS 11.3.1 installation process will take a little bit longer.

+The installation took about six minutes on the iPad Air 2 and the original iPad Air.
+It took about seven minutes on the iPad mini 2.

-Mileage is going to vary from person-to-person, device-to-device, so you'll want to take a peek at our iOS 11.3 download guide for more information.
+Mileage is going to vary from person-to-person, device-to-device, so you'll want to take a peek at our iOS 11.3.1 download guide for more information.

 App performance has been pretty steady.
-Several apps, including Chrome and Asana, crashed repeatedly on earlier versions of iOS 11, but we haven't noticed any major issues on iOS 11.3.
+Several apps, including Chrome and Asana, crashed repeatedly on earlier versions of iOS 11, but we haven't noticed any major issues on iOS 11.3.1.